EXPLAINER: Charges in Michigan Gov. Whitmer kidnap plot case

-CHICAGO (AP) — Jurors are deliberating at the trial of four men accused of plotting to abduct Michigan Gov. Gretchen Whitmer in 2020.
-They began going through evidence on Monday after some four weeks of testimony in U.S. District Court in Grand Rapids, Michigan.
+CHICAGO (AP) — Jurors on Friday acquitted two men and deadlocked on two others accused of plotting to abduct Michigan Gov. Gretchen Whitmer in 2020.
+They concluded nearly five days of deliberations after weeks of testimony in U.S. District Court in Grand Rapids, Michigan.

 Six men were initially charged but two pleaded guilty before trial.

-The remaining defendants include Adam Fox, described by prosecutors as the plot’s ringleader.
+The remaining defendants included Adam Fox, described by prosecutors as the plot’s ringleader.
 He and co-defendant Barry Croft Jr. were affiliated with the “Three Percenter” far-right anti-government movement.
-Prosecutors say the other two defendants, Daniel Harris and Brandon Caserta, were members of the Wolverine Watchmen, a self-styled militia with similar views.
+They may be tried again after the jury hit an impasse on their charges.

 People are also reading…